 31% of all samples showed silica exposures 10 or more times the REL, with one sample more than 100 times the REL.

-The legal exposure limits on silica dust were set decades ago.
-Workplace safety experts say that limit needs to be cut in half — because otherwise, workers face an increased risk of lung cancer, silicosis and other diseases.
+Especially relevant, the legal exposure limits on silica dust were set decades ago.
+Workplace safety experts say that limit needs to be cut in half.
+Otherwise, workers face an increased risk of lung cancer, silicosis and other diseases.

 OSHA appeared ready to do so nearly two years ago, when the agency sent a proposal for new silica rules to the White House Office of Management and Budget (OMB).
 However, since the initial submission there has been no further action.

-The proposed amendments would modify existing Rock Dust provisions, adding the following new sections to address silica exposure in the workplace:
+The proposed amendments would modify existing Rock Dust provisions, adding the following new sections:

 The actions of both agencies point toward a swing in the focus put on silica as a occupational hazard.
 Employers whose employees are exposed to silica dust should be mindful to ensure their employees have proper training and PPE to protect themselves.